Chapter 6 Om

 10

-Plato wants our rational part to rule over emotions.
+Plato advocates for our rational part to govern our emotions.

 “Therefore, isn’t it appropriate for the rational part to rule, since it is really wise and exercises foresight on behalf of the whole soul, and for the spirited part to obey it and be its ally?”
 (Republic IV.441e)

-The Apostle Paul assumed biological instincts spawn chaos and wanted worldly desires purified.
+The Apostle Paul assumed that biological instincts spawn chaos and sought to be purified of worldly desires.

 “Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world;” (Titus 2:12).

+Do we need a manager inside us to control our actions, and do we need our culture to support a rational lifestyle?
 Does discipline give peace?
-Do we need a manager inside us to control our actions, and do we need our culture to support a rational lifestyle?
 Consider how Spock, from the “Star Trek” TV series, holds back the emotional side and seems logical.
-Spock loses control in the episode “Amok Time.”
-(1967).
-Spock was too rational.
+But then Spock loses control in the episode “Amok Time” (1967).
+Perhaps Spock was too rational.
+People get annoyed when I use Star Trek references to discuss real situations.
+So let’s go back to stories about ancient philosophers and Greek Gods.
+To portray reason, we will use a strange god of purity called Apollo, whose name means “sterilization”, according to Plato.

 “But isn’t Apollo the purifying god who washes away (apolouon) such evil impurities and releases (apoluon) us from them?”
 (Cratylus 405b)